 Recruitment agencies increasingly handle vacancies at all levels, particularly for jobs in industry and the commercial sector.
-Also consider contacting higher education institutions that have dedicated specialised departments working in telecommunications research.
+Consider contacting higher education institutions that have dedicated specialised departments working in telecommunications research.

-If you work in the private sector you will usually follow a structured training programme.
+If you work in the private sector, you'll usually follow a structured training programme.
 This may include an induction period as well as a mentoring scheme.
-You will learn on the job and will usually be supervised by a more senior member of the team.
+You'll learn on the job and will usually be supervised by a more senior member of the team.

 It may be possible to study for a Masters or PhD while working, if you don't already have one.
-Employers are typically supportive of this as it will have an advantageous impact on your daily work.
-Some will also help with funding.
+Employers are usually happy to support relevant further study and some will also help with funding.

-As a telecommunications researcher, it is vital to keep up to date with advances in the field and you need to maintain a high level of continuing professional development (CPD).
-It is therefore likely that you will regularly attend national and international conferences and will often be called upon to present at such events.
+As a telecommunications researcher, it's vital to keep up to date with advances in the field and you need to maintain a high level of continuing professional development (CPD).
+This can take the form of attending national and international conferences where you will often be expected to present at such events yourself.

-Relevant publications, news items and events that help to keep you informed of developments in the industry are available through organisations such as the Engineering and Physical Sciences Research Council (EPSRC).
+Relevant publications, news items and events that help to keep you informed of developments in the industry are available through organisations such as the EPSRC.

-If teaching and lecturing are part of the role, you will usually receive training for these responsibilities.
+If teaching and lecturing are part of the role, you'll usually receive training for these responsibilities.
 Some researchers choose to study for a postgraduate qualification in teaching in higher education.

-Career structure varies depending on whether you are working within an academic or industrial setting.
+Career structure varies depending on whether you're working within an academic or industrial setting.
 Generally, however, advancement is dependent on achieving research goals.

 In academic research, a PhD is usually followed by short-term postdoctoral research contracts of up to three years.
 These contracts depend on the funding available and may be in partnership with commercial organisations or government departments.